Wedge-tailed eagle: Description

-This is a very large and quite lanky eagle.
-It is characteristically black but can appear tar to charcoal brown depending on lighting and individual variation.
-Wedge-tailed eagles have a massive bill but possess a relatively small and rather flat head with a long, almost vulturine neck.
+Wedge-tailed eagles are very large and quite lanky birds.
+They are characteristically black but can appear tar to charcoal brown, depending on lighting and individual variation.
+They have a massive bill but possess a relatively small and rather flat head, with a long, almost vulturine neck.
 Furthermore, they are distinctive for their prominent carpals and baggy feathered trousers.
-The species tends to perch conspicuously on dead trees, telegraph poles, rocks or the open ground at times.
-Between the bill size, elongated shape and prominent shoulders this species is highly distinctive, with its long wings extend well down long and markedly wedge-tipped tail while perched.
-They have a large proportion of bare facial skin is thought to be an adaptation to the warm climate not to carrion eating, as the non-carrion eating Verreaux's eagle has similar facial feathering and the golden eagle eats carrion too.
-Against the blackish plumage, the tawny-rufous hackles on the neck, forming a lanceolated shape, as well as the pale brown to rufous crissum and narrow mottled grey-brown band across the greater wing coverts all stand out well.
+The species tends to perch conspicuously on dead trees, telegraph poles, rocks or, at times, the open ground.
+Between the bill size, elongated shape and prominent shoulders, the species is highly distinctive.
+While perched, their long wings extend down to a long and markedly wedge-tipped tail.

+They have a large proportion of bare facial skin, which is thought to be an adaptation to the warm climate rather than carrion eating, because the non-carrion-eating Verreaux's eagle has similar facial feathering and the golden eagle eats carrion too.
+Against the blackish plumage, the tawny-rufous hackles on the neck, forming a lanceolated shape, as well as the pale brown to rufous crissum, and narrow mottled grey-brown band across the greater wing coverts, all stand out well.
 The sexes are indistinguishable by plumage.

-The juvenile is mainly darkish brown with extensive rufous feather edging, and a paler, fairly streaky head.
-Furthermore, the juvenile has a lighter brown crissum, and a light reddish brown to golden nape, with similar colouring extending sometimes to the back and wing band.
+The juvenile is mainly darkish brown, with extensive rufous feather edging, and a paler, fairly streaky head.
+Furthermore, the juvenile has a lighter-brown crissum, and a light reddish-brown to golden nape, with similar colouring extending sometimes to the back and wing band.
 The wing band is considerably more prominent than those of adults, extending to the median and sometimes the lesser coverts.
 Rarely, a juvenile may be all dull black, lacking rufous edges or a wing band.
-Young eagles are much the same by the second through to the fourh years though they may be almost invariably visibly in moult and with a narrowing wing band.
+Young eagles are much the same by the second through to the fourth years though they may be almost invariably visibly in moult and with a narrowing wing band.
 They become darker around the fifth year, with a red-brown nape and a still narrowing wing band.
 Full mature plumage is not attained until the seventh or eighth year, although sexual maturity can be considered as early as five.

 Adults have dark brown eyes, while juveniles usually have similar but slightly darker eyes.
 Wedge-tailed eagles are typically creamy white on the cere and feet, although those can be dull yellow, more so in juveniles than adults.
 The wedge-tailed eagle has a unique moult process in that they moult almost continuously and very slowly, and it might take three or more years for an eagle of the species to complete a moult.
 Moults are arrested only at times of famine, and happen gradually, so that they do not impede the bird's flight or hunting capacities.